 When the "notifFlag" attribute is included, and set to "DEACTIVATE" in the request, the SMF shall mute the event notification and store the available events; if it is set to "RETRIEVAL" in the request, the SMF shall send the stored events to the NF service consumer, mute the event notification again and store available events; if it is set to "ACTIVATE" and the event notifications are muted (due to a previously received "DECATIVATE" value), the SMF shall unmute the event notification, i.e. start sending again notifications for available events.

-When the "ImmRep" attribute set to true is included in the subscription and the subscribed event(s) are available:
+When the "ImmeRep" attribute set to true is included in the subscription and the subscribed event(s) are available:

 - if the feature "ERIR" is not supported, the SMF shall immediately notify the NF service consumer with the current available value(s) for the subscribed event(s) using the Nsmf_EventExposure_Notify service operation, as described in clause 4.2.2.1.